meonkeys/shb/pelican/website/content/pages/code.md

 I would love to make this book available in lanauges besides English.
 Please [contact me]({filename}/pages/contact.md) about translating the book.

-The entire book is contained in `steadfast.asciidoc`, a plain text file in [Asciidoc](https://en.wikipedia.org/wiki/AsciiDoc) markup.
+The entire book is contained in `steadfast.asciidoc`, a plain text file in [AsciiDoc](https://en.wikipedia.org/wiki/AsciiDoc) markup.
+You'll need to know [basic AsciiDoc syntax](https://docs.asciidoctor.org/asciidoc/latest/syntax-quick-reference/).
-I can help with the code, config, and deploy changes necessary to accommodate the translation.
+I can help with the code changes necessary to build the translated book.
-I'm thinking we might want translations in forked repositories, and it might also be nice to have them all in one place...
-I'm not sure.
-Suggestions welcome (especially if you've done this before).

 I want translators to be paid for their work.
 I think it'd be awesome if you translate and distribute the book, and we share the proceeds 50/50.
-Let me know your thoughts.

 ### Improve this website